 Hours are Monday, Tuesday and Thursday 8:00 AM- 4:00 PM

-Board of Directors from Madison: Brock Hagopian (Chair), George Elias, Michael Nelson, and Robert Hagopian
+Board of Directors from Madison: Chuck Worster (Chair), Brock Hagopian, Michael Nelson, and Robert Hagopian.

 Madison Electric Works is a publicly owned utility that operates as a quasi-municipal department serving nearly 2,500 customers in Madison, Anson, Starks and Norridgewock.
 Major business customers include Backyard Farms and manufacturing at the former Madison Paper site.
 Incorporated in 1888, MEW's coverage area was established to enhance the manufacturing boom at the turn of the century near the river.
 For this reason, MEW's service area ends near Blackwell Hill/Russell Road and Central Maine Power supplies energy to the eastern part of town.